zilverline/sequent/docs/docs/concepts/configuration.md

 end
 ```

-The `migration_class_name` is the name of the class used to define your Migrations.
-See
+The `migrations_class` is the class used to define your Migrations.
+See the [Migrations](migrations.html) chapter for an
-the [Migrations](migrations.html) chapter for an in-depth explanation.
+in-depth explanation.

 ### Autoregistration
 Sequent 6.0.2 introduced autoregistration of `command_handlers` and `event_handlers` via